jesse980107/Twitter-X-Influencer-Post-Reply-Monitor/README.md

 ## Features

+- Uses ChromeDriver to open a headless window
 - Automated login to Twitter
 - Navigation to a specified Twitter influencer's page
 - Retrieval of the latest tweet's URL and content
 - Detection of changes in tweets to identify new posts
+- Extracts the information of new post/reply and pushes it to WeChat bot via API

 ## Prerequisites